 How did Careerforce sort out the equivalency process for overseas nursing qualifications?

-NZQA are the ones who set the rules and they’re the ones who monitor Careerforce and audit us and they’re very strict about it.
-NZQA have assessed the qualified nurses and said that a nursing degrees from the 5 countries (Australia, South Africa, the UK, the Philippines and India) are equivalent to a Level 7 qualification on the New Zealand framework.
+NZQA set the rules and audit/monitor Careerforce and they’re very strict about it.
+NZQA have assessed the qualified nurses and said that nursing degrees from the 5 countries (Australia, South Africa, the UK, the Philippines and India) are equivalent to a Level 7 qualification on the New Zealand framework.
 Other nursing qualifications from these countries are equivalent to at least a Level 4.

 When assessing against the Health and Wellbeing qualifications we found that these overseas nursing qualifications do not meet the condition of the Level 4 qualification to consider, respect and honour the history of Māori as tangata whenua.
 So even though NZQA said they were equivalent to at least Level 4, they actually need to complete this missing requirement for the specific Health and Wellbeing qualification.
 They can do this through study at other education providers within New Zealand or through Careerforce by completing the two specified unit standards.

 Why do international nurses at Level 3 need two more papers, why not give them the full Level 4 qualification?

 Because they haven’t done the rest of our assessment.
 All we’re saying is that it’s equivalent.
 If they want our qualification, we have to do a recognition of current competency process or they have to take the test or assessment to get awarded the qualification.

 Aged care contracts require staff to have 4 dementia units which are part of the Level 4 Advanced Support qualification to be able to work on dementia facilities.
 Why not make those mandatory so staff get an incentive to do them?